Membership Inference Attacks for Unseen Classes: Introduction

 \section{Introduction}

-Membership inference attacks (MIAs) are powerful tools to assess the privacy of models trained on potentially sensitive data~\cite{shokri2017membership,lira}.
-MIAs take advantage of the fact that models tend to memorize training data, so that even when a model generalizes relatively well, its loss on training examples is likely to be systematically lower than the loss on similar examples \textit{not} in the training data.
-Given a target model $f$ trained on data assumed to be sampled i.i.d. from a distribution $P$, a typical MIA operates by training proxy models using a similar architecture and training procedure on ``background'' data sampled from $P$ but known to be disjoint from the training data of $f$.

-In practice, an auditor or adversary is unlikely to have sample access to a distribution that is identical to $P$ and disjoint from the training data of $f$, and may instead only have samples from some shifted distribution $P'$.
-This distribution shift can take many forms~\cite{shokri2017membership,lira, yichuan2024assessing,liu2022membership,galichin2025glira}.
-In this paper, we focus on a case that has not been studied in prior work---where an auditor would like to test whether the training data may contain examples from some class $i$, but \emph{cannot sample from class $i$} when training the attack model(s) using samples from $P'$.

-This is not a contrived setting.
-Our work is motivated by the important yet challenging problem of detecting sensitive content such as child sexual abuse material (CSAM) in a model's training data~\cite{thiel2023identifying,thiel2023generative,kapoor2024societal,thornsafetybydesign}.
-Here, MIAs could be useful to flag potentially offending models for further scrutiny~\cite{thornsafetybydesign}.
-However, due to legal and ethical restrictions, auditors are often unable to directly access examples of CSAM to train proxy models for membership inference~\cite{thiel2023identifying}.
-Such restrictions are also reasonable to assume for other real-world applications of AI safety, where the sensitive content being queried may either be inaccessible or unpreferred for use during training.
-However, even in less restricted scenarios, it is not uncommon for imbalance to exist between classes in the proxy training data due simply to data scarcity constraints---mimicking the class drop out setting for rare classes.
+The most effective membership inference attacks require training on data from the target class -- but what happens when accessing that data is illegal, unethical, or impossible?
+For example, in the domain of child safety, model providers, ML developers, and law enforcement are among many entities who are invested in ensuring that models are not trained on child sexual abuse material (CSAM)~\citep{thiel2023identifying,thiel2023generative,kapoor2024societal,thornsafetybydesign} -- but legal access to this data even for safety purposes is, for good reason, extremely restricted.

-The state-of-the-art approach for MIAs is to train a large number of \emph{shadow models}~\citep{lira} (models that aim to mimic the behavior of the target model but are trained on controlled subsets of data) in order to model the target model's behavior when a given sample is or is not in the training data.
-This attack trains several models on nonmember data to solve the same task as the target model, and then uses these as proxies to decide whether the point is more likely to be a member or nonmember in the target.
+A well-studied statistical tool for auditing training data is a membership inference attack (MIA)~\cite{shokri2017membership, lira}.
+The most common and state-of-the-art MIA approaches train a large number of \emph{shadow models}~\cite{lira} -- models that aim to mimic the behavior of the target model but are trained on controlled subsets of data.
+These attacks typically assume access to a ``background'' distribution of data sampled from a distribution identical to the data used to train the target model, but disjoint from the target model's training set.
+But in real-world domains like child safety, an identical background distribution is unavailable -- in fact, the target subpopulation of interest is exactly the one that the auditor cannot access when training attacks.